lejard-h/chopper/converters/built-value-converter.md

 final Serializers serializers = _$serializers;
 ```

-See built\_value [documentation](https://pub.dev/packages/built_value) for more informations.
+See [built\_value documentation](https://pub.dev/packages/built_value) for more information on how built_value works.

-### Chopper
+### Using BuiltValueConverter with Chopper

-Provide serializers to the converter and to the ChopperClient.
+Build a `BuiltValueConverter` by providing the `built_value` serializer collection.

+To use the crteated converter, pass it to `ChopperClient`'s `converter` constructor parameter.

 ```dart
 final builder = serializers.toBuilder();